Hey everybody, welcome to our Trainer Academy Nutrition Certification Review.

 Both focus on equipping trainers with the best possible coaching strategies, as you will soon learn about ISSA’s general approach.

 Part of the benefits you’ll be enjoying when you opt for ISSA is the opportunity to pick up a personal training certification alongside the ISSA nutritionist certification.

-Apart from the above, ISSA also offers the Elite Trainer package which is a 3-in-1 combo comprising of the personal training cert, the nutrition cert, and one other certification of your choice
+Apart from the above, ISSA also offers the Elite Trainer package, which is a 3-in-1 combo comprising the personal training cert, the nutrition cert, and one other certification of your choice.